 Of course, “Q” is for quality time.
 There is nothing more valuable or precious than family time during the holidays and the good folks of Southwest Louisiana take this very seriously.
 While the family is in town, here are the Top 7 Christmas activities to enjoy together.

-R is for the Reason for the Season: Handel’s Messiah
+R is for the Rudolph the Red-Nosed Reindeer

 U is for Under the Oaks – Christmas Festival in Sulphur